 • Timely reporting cancellations and related income on required tax forms, such as Form W-2.

-• Communicating clearly with employees about tax implications to mitigate confusion and support morale.
+• Communicating clearly with employees about tax implications.

-Additionally, interest charges accumulate on unpaid taxes from the original due date until the balance is settled, further escalating the financial burden.
+Interest charges accumulate from the original due date until the balance is settled.

 • Accuracy-related penalties for underreporting income or misreporting tax attributes linked to cancelled grants.